 2.3 Business Issue

-The current state of e-health is like the early days of the Internet, when users were restricted to retrieving basic information rather than interacting with each other through for example social media.
+The current state of e-health is somewhat analogous to the early days of the Internet, when users were restricted to retrieving basic information rather than interacting with each other through for example social media.
 Most healthcare information currently still resides in hard-to-access silos (a.k.a. paper documents in filing cabinets) and most business practices are often antiquated.
 Health XCEL is adapting the current innovations of the Internet to modernize these backward practices and apply them to the e-health space.

 Just as electronic document centers decrease costs and increase available office space through a convergence of functionalities, our product, GlobalHealth unifies data protocols and tools and facilitates communication.